 The world changed for us when we learned about research carried out by a Harvard neurobiologist, Bruce Bean, PhD and his buddy Rod McKinnon, MD (a Nobel prize winner).
 They concluded that muscle cramps are caused by overstimulation of nerves rather than by dehydration or electrolyte depletion.
 They heard about the old wives’ tale that eating a spoonful of yellow mustard or drinking an ounce of pickle juice could interrupt muscle cramps within minutes.

 After years of experimentation they were able to explain this phenomena through nerve stimulation of the mouth, throat and stomach.
-TRP receptors in those organs were affected by strong flavors (cinnamon, ginger, hot pepper extract).
+TRP (transient receptor potential) channels in those organs were affected by strong flavors (cinnamon, ginger, hot pepper extract).
 Within minutes, stimulation of those sensory nerves could interrupt muscle cramps in legs.
 Details of their research efforts can be found at this link.

 Soap Stimulating Nerves:

-Now that we know muscle cramps are triggered by overactive nerves and can be calmed by stimulating sensory neurons in the mouth, esophagus and stomach working through the spinal cord, we think we have an explanation for the soap “cure.”
+Now that we know muscle or leg cramps are triggered by overactive nerves and can be calmed by stimulating sensory neurons in the mouth, esophagus and stomach working through the spinal cord, we think we have a new explanation for the soap “cure.”
 The soap scented oil that is the basis for the fragrance that Derek and Hugh write about above could also be stimulating sensory nerves in the legs.

 Soap for Hand Cramps: